DIGITAL NOMAD GEAR PACKING LIST

-I an Anti Thief Backpack before we left for our epic journey around the world.
+I an Anti-Thief Backpack before we left for our epic journey around the world.
 The only problem is, I forgot the code (pregnancy brain), so it isn’t as useful.

 Huawei E5576-320 WiFi HotSpot

 I’ve been looking for a mobile hotspot for years, and I finally purchased the Huawei E5576-320 WiFi HotSpot.
-As a digital nomad, I need Wi-Fi to work my full-time job, and run our websites.
+As a digital nomad, I need Wi-Fi to work my full-time job and run our websites.

-After searching for a long time, I took the plunge with Huawei because it has the best reviews, and work in the countries we plan to travel.
+After searching for a long time, I took the plunge with Huawei because it has the best reviews, and work in the countries we plan to travel to.
 There are a lot of different choices for a mobile Wi-Fi HotSpot, so what works for me may not be the best option for you.

 I recommend researching the different hotspots available, and determine if they have service available in the countries you will be traveling to.
 A few popular brands are GlocalMe, Skyroam, and NetGear.